-The remediation plan is determined by the course directors in collaboration with the Assistant/Associate Dean for Academic Affairs and must include a remediation assessment.
-A meeting with the course director/s is required before a student can engage with the remediation plan.
-Remediation experiences should begin following the conclusion of the Spring semester and be completed no later than July 15 for OMS1 students and June 15 for OMS 2 students.
-The specific length of a remediation experience will be determined according to the student's individual academic situation.
-If the remediation is unsuccessful, the student will be referred to the SPAPC for further consideration (see SPAP policy).
+For OMS1 students, the remediation plan will be developed by the course directors in collaboration with the Assistant/Associate Dean for Academic Affairs.
+This plan must include a remediation assessment.
+Before engaging in the remediation plan, students are required to meet with the course director(s).
+Remediation activities should commence after the conclusion of the Spring semester and must be completed by July 15.
+The duration of the remediation experience will be tailored to each student's individual academic situation.
+If remediation is unsuccessful, the student will be referred to the SPAPC for further consideration (see SPAP policy).